Clicky

 I prefer JetBlaster for pull sports due to the engine, fuel tank size, mirrors, and larger frame.

-But the Sea-Doo Trixx will be more fun spinning out, doing wheelies, jumping waves, and other fun stuff.
+But the Trixx will be more fun spinning out, doing wheelies, jumping waves, and other fun stuff.

 1. I am a waveblaster rider from waybacl